History of AEK Athens F.C.: 1979–80 season

 In 1979 football in Greece became professional with the chairman, Loukas Barlos becoming the first owner of AEK.
-His last great offer to AEK was the construction of the first two-story podium in a Greek stadium, the so-called "Skepasti" (The Covered).
-Transferwise, AEK mostly promoted players from their academies, such as Stelios Manolas, Lysandros Georgamlis and Vangelis Vlachos, while also acquiring Franjo Vladić.
+His last contribution to the club was the construction of the first two-story podium in a Greek stadium, the so-called "Skepasti" (The Covered).
+In terms of transfers, AEK mostly promoted players from their academy, such as Stelios Manolas, Lysandros Georgamlis and Vangelis Vlachos, while also signing Franjo Vladić.
 On the other hand, Apostolos Toskas, Milton Viera, and most importantly Mimis Papaioannou, left the club.
-In the position of the coach Hermann Stessl was hired.
-AEK were eliminated in the first round of the European Cup by Argeș Pitești and after the incidents that followed in the locker room and the referees' room, AEK were punished with a one-year ban by UEFA.
-AEK did not start the championship well and were left behind in the standings, while in the Cup they were eliminated by PAOK at the round of 16.
-In the first winter transfer period in Greek football, AEK were weakened as Mimis Domazos Takis Nikoloudis and Dionysis Tsamis departed.
+Hermann Stessl was appointed manager.

+AEK were eliminated in the first round of the European Cup by Argeș Pitești.
+Following incidents in the dressing room and the referees' room, UEFA imposed a one-year ban on the club.

+AEK did not start the championship well and were left behind in the standings, while in the Cup they were eliminated by PAOK in the round of 16.
+In the first winter transfer period in Greek football, AEK were weakened as Mimis Domazos, Takis Nikoloudis and Dionysis Tsamis departed.
 A series of bad results brought the dismissal of Stessl from the bench.
+Miltos Papapostolou took charge in his place.